windwish/SwBuilder/README.md

-SwBuilder - Static Website Builder
+SwBuilder - Static Website Let's Build it!
 ====

 SwBuilder (Static Website Builder) is a SConstruct script to build static webpages from page contents, partials and templates.